Flightless bird: Morphological changes and energy conservation

-Two key differences between flying and flightless birds are the smaller wing bones of flightless birds and the absent (or greatly reduced) keel on their breastbone.
-(The keel anchors muscles needed for wing movement.)
+Two key differences between flying and flightless birds are the smaller wing bones of flightless birds and the absent (or greatly reduced) keel on their breastbone, which anchors muscles needed for wing movement.

 Adapting to a cursorial lifestyle causes two inverse morphological changes to occur in the skeleto-muscular system: the pectoral apparatus used to power flight is paedorphically reduced while peramorphosis leads to enlargement of the pelvic girdle for running.
 Repeated selection for cursorial traits across ratites suggests these adaptions comprise a more efficient use of energy in adulthood.
 The name "ratite" comes from the Latin ratis, raft, a vessel with no keel.
 Their flat sternum is distinct from the typical sternum of flighted birds because it lacks a keel, like a raft.
 This structure is the place where flight muscles attach and thus allow for powered flight.
 However, ratite anatomy presents other primitive characters meant for flight, such as the fusion of wing elements, a cerebellar structure, the presence of a pygostyle for tail feathers, and an alula on the wing.
 These morphological traits suggest some affinities to volant groups.
 Palaeognathes were one of the first colonizers of novel niches and were free to increase in abundance until the population was limited by food and territory.
 A study looking at energy conservation and the evolution of flightlessness hypothesized intraspecific competition selected for a reduced individual energy expenditure, which is achieved by the loss of flight.

 Some flightless varieties of island birds are closely related to flying varieties, implying flight is a significant biological cost.
 Flight is the most costly type of locomotion exemplified in the natural world.
 The energy expenditure required for flight increases proportionally with body size, which is often why flightlessness coincides with body mass.
 By reducing large pectoral muscles that require a significant amount of overall metabolic energy, ratites decrease their basal metabolic rate and conserve energy.
 A study looking at the basal rates of birds found a significant correlation between low basal rate and pectoral muscle mass in kiwis.
 On the contrary, flightless penguins exhibit an intermediate basal rate.
 This is likely because penguins have well-developed pectoral muscles for hunting and diving in the water.
-For ground feeding birds, a cursorial lifestyle is more economical and allows for easier access to dietary requirements.
+For ground-feeding birds, a cursorial lifestyle is more economical and allows for easier access to dietary requirements.
 Flying birds have different wing and feather structures that make flying easier, while flightless birds' wing structures are well adapted to their environment and activities, such as diving in the ocean.

 Species with certain characteristics are more likely to evolve flightlessness.
 For example, species that already have shorter wings are more likely to lose flight ability.
+Some species will evolve flatter wings so that they move more efficiently underwater at the cost of their flight.
 Additionally, birds that undergo simultaneous wing molt, in which they replace all of the feathers in their wings at once during the year, are more likely to evolve flight loss.